MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute-vpn-failover-content.md

    > - An Azure virtual network
    > - An ExpressRoute virtual network gateway
    >
-   > In order for you to successfully establish private peering connectivity from on-premises to the ExpressRoute circuit, you'll need to engage your service provider with the circuit service key.
-The service key can be found on the overview page of the ExpressRoute circuit resource.
+   > To establish private peering connectivity from on-premises to the ExpressRoute circuit, you need to provide the circuit service key to your service provider.
+You can find the service key on the overview page of the ExpressRoute circuit resource.
 For more information on configuring your ExpressRoute circuit, see [Create or modify peering configuration][configure-expressroute-routing].
-Once you have configured private peering successfully you can link the ExpressRoute virtual network gateway to the circuit.
+After you configure private peering, you can link the ExpressRoute virtual network gateway to the circuit.
 For more information, see [Tutorial: Connect a virtual network to an ExpressRoute circuit using the Azure portal](/azure/expressroute/expressroute-howto-linkvnet-portal-resource-manager).

 1. To complete the deployment of site-to-site VPN as a backup to ExpressRoute, see [Create a site-to-site VPN connection](/azure/vpn-gateway/tutorial-site-to-site-portal).